claydotio/design-assets/game_images_guide.md

 Large image to be used at the top of detail pages.
 Also known as a "cover," "header," or "hero" graphic.

+It's recommended that these images contain the game's logo that is centered within the safe cropping margins (see guide).

-- Dimensions: 2560 x 640
+- Dimensions: 2560 x 420
-- Minimum safe zone (center crop): 1138 x 640 (16:9)
+- Minimum safe zone (center crop): 746 x 420 (16:9)
-- Optional: Yes
+- Optional

-### Promo Image
+### Accent Image

-Image to be used in various places across the service (potentially the Swipe Bar, the home page, etc).
+Displayed in the drawer, dialogs, etc. Provides contextual tie-in.

+These images should remain simple and devoid of any text / logos.
+Simple patterns and colors work best.

-- Dimensions: 1280 x 800
+- Dimensions: 900 x 300
-- Optional: NO
+- Required

 ### Icon Image

 Square icon to be used in the Marketplace listings, as well as on device home screens.

+Icons should be completely square and fill the entire frame.
+Rounded corner, circles, and other non-square shapes are forwned upon.

 - Dimensions: 512 x 512
-- Optional: NO
+- Required

 ### Achievement Icons

 Square icons to correspond with achievements (if any).

 - Dimensions: 256 x 256
-- Optional: NO (if achievements are included)
+- Required (if achievements are included)

 # Current standards on other platforms